-The creative technology that exists at this moment in time is very powerful.
-There are cameras that can push ISO limits so far that a scene set in the darkness can look like it was shot on a cloudy day.
+The creative technology that exists at this moment in time is potent.
+Some cameras can push ISO limits so far that a scene set in the darkness can look like it was shot on a cloudy day.
 There are cameras that can change the focus of an image after you have taken it.
-RAW data so powerful every aspect of an image can be changed.
+RAW data so powerful that every aspect of an image can be changed.
 You have to wonder, does this technology stagnate the acquirement of skills that these tools have replaced?

 That’s 55 pence a photograph.
 It gets costly quick.
 To many, this might seem like an immediate negative reason to not shoot on film.
-However, the costly venture of film photography forces you to choose your compositions a lot more carefully.
+However, the costly venture of film photography forces you to select your compositions carefully.
 You cannot just go out and photograph whatever you want and hope that at least one photograph from the four hundred on the memory card looks good enough to post online.

 I didn’t master that at first.
 It was stressful, agonizing and completely worth it.
 There’s a great line from the website ‘IShootFilm’ that says: It’s a scientific process translated into artistic expression, and the law of physics and chemistry direct how an image will turn out.
 While to some extent that is still the case with a DSLR are, with a film camera you are directly responsible for the image that is produced.

-Post production doesn’t exist.
 Spending a long time editing a photograph to bring out individual shadows and lower particular highlights does not happen.
-While the dynamic range is in the film if correctly exposed, if you haven’t exposed properly then you won’t get that detail back no matter how hard you edit.
+While the dynamic range is in the film if correctly exposed, if you haven’t appropriately exposed, then you won’t get that detail back no matter how hard you edit.

 There are so many presets, plug-ins and programs that are all dedicated to helping you achieve the look of 35mm film.
 If you’re shooting on 35mm film, you don’t have to try and achieve the film look because you already have it.

-Manual focus.
-Older cameras were not powered by your standard lithium ion battery you will find in your Canon 5d.
-In fact, only the more professional models would have had some battery power for specific features, yet, for the most part, everything was analog, so say goodbye to autofocus.
-While this isn’t going to increase your compositional skills, it will improve your focusing pulling fingers.
+Older cameras were not powered by your standard lithium-ion battery you will find in your Canon 5d.
+Only the more professional models would have had some battery power for specific features, yet, for the most part, everything was analog, so say goodbye to autofocus.
+While this isn’t going to increase your compositional skills, it will improve your focus pulling fingers.
 Many new filmmakers and those who find themselves in the no-budget band do not have the funds to acquire a follow focus, and therefore, you have to turn the focus yourself.
 Manually focusing on everything is hard, but it builds a relationship between yourself and the lens, you understand the focus window a lot more and will increase your efficiency while shooting your short.